artsy/citadel/README.md

 --------

 IAM roles allow specifying snippets of IAM policies in a way that can be used from an EC2 virtual machine.
-Combined with a private S3 bucket, this can be used to authorize specific hosts to specific files.
+Combined with a private S3 bucket and Amazon's Key Management Service, this can be used to authorize specific hosts and decryption rights to specific encrypted files.

 IAM Roles can be created [in the AWS Console](https://console.aws.amazon.com/iam/home#roles).
 While the policies applied to a role can be changed later, the name cannot so